minprog/webapps/projects/3 pizzaf/content.md

         from flask_admin import Admin
         from flask_admin.contrib.sqla import ModelView

-- **TODO** how to generate secret key and add to ENV
+- Use one of the methods on [Stack Overflow](https://stackoverflow.com/questions/34902378/where-do-i-get-a-secret-key-for-flask) to generate secret key, and add it to an enviroment variable called `SECRET_KEY`.
+Then add this line to your apps `application.py` to configure it.

         app.secret_key = ENV['SECRET_KEY']

-- Below the initialization, but before your first route, add the following code to generate your first admin page, which will be linked to your `User` model:
+- Below the initialization section, but before your first route, add another section to configure the admin interface and generate your first admin page as well, which will be linked to your `User` model:

         admin = Admin(app, name='Pinocchio Admin', template_mode='bootstrap3')
         admin.add_view(ModelView(User, db.session))